-- Put together a rewards program to incentivize the participation and championing of your program.
+- Put together a rewards programme to incentivise the participation and championing of your programme.

 - Having the right blend of grassroots and business alignment is important to deliver employee engagement and business outcomes while responding to change with agility.

 - Work with your people analytics and data analytics teams, as well as a CSR platform, to find information on the age groups of employees, what kind of volunteering they enjoy, how many of them are repeat volunteers, how many of them are not experienced volunteers, etc. This can help your team create more targeted programmes, particularly on a global level.

 Benevity Joins Over 2,400 CEOs in a Commitment to Advance Diversity and Inclusio...

 Benevity joins more than 2,400 CEOs in a commitment to advance diversity and inclusion in the workplace.
 Learn more about Benevity and CEO Action Network.